Summary

 10 total

-The brand employs renewable energy within its supply chain to reduce climate impact.
-While this is a positive step, detailed information on the extent of renewable energy usage and specific energy efficiency initiatives is limited.
+Beaumont Organic mentions that some of their suppliers use renewable energy sources, but detailed information on the extent of renewable energy usage and overall energy efficiency initiatives is limited.